 Authors' conclusions

 Overall, the results of the present review suggest that for adults who suffer from both mental illness and face indicators of social marginalization, group-based interventions are a promising type of intervention.
 Our findings suggest that on measures of all types of mental health symptoms and all social reintegration outcomes, group-based interventions have larger average effects than no or usual care if delivered as an individual intervention.
 In addition, group-based interventions might be substantially cost-effective relative to no or individual treatments.
-All though not all moderator meta-analyses were statistically significant all average effect sizes favoured group-based interventions indicating that there were no adverse effects of group-based interventions compared with individually delivered control interventions.
+All though not all moderator meta-analyses were statistically significant all average effect sizes favoured group-based interventions indicating that there were no adverse average effects of group-based interventions compared with individually delivered control interventions.

 Plain language summary